Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-Since we use the belief-space iLQG method for the optimization step within each ADMM iteration, using numerical differentiation to compute $\check{J}^c_{\mathbf{bb},t}$ results in a prohibitively large computational load.
+Since the belief-space iLQG method is used for the optimization step within each ADMM iteration, using numerical differentiation to compute $\check{J}^c_{\mathbf{bb},t}$ results in a prohibitively large computational load.
 Thus, in the next subsection we present an approach to approximate $\check{J}^c_{\mathbf{bb},t}$ and consequently reduce the required computational load for the belief-space iLQG method.